 If you are planning your first trip to Taipei, or being tied up with a busy schedule and never had an opportunity to travel around the city during your business trip in Taipei, this half-day tour to Taipei is your best choice to visit the city's must-see landmarks, including Chiang Kai-shek Memorial Hall, Presidential Office Building, the Grand Hotel Taipei, Martyrs’ Shrine and National Palace Museum.

 Through this guided tour, you will have a glimpse on the history and the background of the attractions that you visit within a half-day.
 After then, you still have extra time for yourself, that you can explore the city on your own or proceed on your own schedule.

 The first stop on your Taipei half-day tour is Chiang Kai-shek Memorial Hall, an impressive monument in memory of the late president of the Republic of China, Chang Kai-shek.
 To reach the main hall, you need to climb up 89 steps, which represent Chang Kai-Shek’s age when he died.
 Here the changing of the guard ceremony takes place every hour on the hour from 09:00 in the main hall.

-In addition to the majestic main hall of the memorial, the exquisite Chinese garden around the building and the vast plaza are also worth taking a look.
-If you come here in the early morning, you can see some people doing Qigong there.
+In addition to the majestic main hall of the memorial, the exquisite Chinese garden around the building and the vast plaza are also worth visiting.
+If you come here in the early morning, you can see some people practicing Qigong there.

 On the way to the Grand Hotel Taipei, your tour guide will provide you with a brief introduction when you pass by the Presidential Office Building—a neo-Renaissance building built in 1910s during Japanese colonization, previously served as the office of the Governor-General of Taiwan.